 We tested the most recommended moving hacks and are telling you the ones that are actually worth using during your next move.

-Let's be real, we all can agree that moving is not fun.
-However, these moving hacks make your life way easier.
+Let's be real, we can all agree that moving is not fun.
+However, these moving hacks will make your life way easier.

 I'm going to be honest, most of them were really stupid.
 Like really, really stupid.

-Today, I am going to show you the moving hacks that actually were helpful and made the move way easier.
+So today, I am going to be showing you the moving hacks that were actually helpful and made the move into my apartment wayyy easier.

 This post is all about the best moving hacks.

 Below are all the moving hacks that I used and felt like they really worked.
 I highly recommend you try them out for your next move!

 1. Use The Hanger + Trash Bag Trick